PulseBeamDev/docs/guides/token.md

         Browser → GET / -> index.html
         Browser → Request Token from /auth
         ```
         Before the browser was accepting the private key.
-Then used it to call a remote PulseBeam endpoint instead of the local `/auth` endpoint
+Which it used to call a remote PulseBeam endpoint instead of embedding the key in your server - local `/auth` endpoint
     3. Created tokens

         `/auth` uses `@pulsebeam/server` SDK with your environment variables to generate tokens.
         ```
         /auth → @pulsebeam/server SDK → Token → Browser